fx-giant/giant-documentations/visual/multisource-trend.md

 *NOTE: Be sure that each data source that you added have relevance to one another for the data analysis to make sense.*

 There are a few mandatory bindings to generate the chart within each of the added connection sources, which are the **Actual** and **Target** properties, at least for two different sources (i.e. Source 1 and Source 2).
-For each property, there are specific data types need to be fulfilled in order for the multi-source combination chart to render correctly, such as can be seen below:
+For each property, there are specific data types need to be fulfilled in order for the multi-source trend chart to render correctly, such as can be seen below:

 Source #|Bindings|Data Type|
 |---|---|---|